data-exchange/dxchange/README.rst

 currently in use at the Advanced Photon Source beamline 2-BM and 32-ID, at the Swiss Light Source Tomcat beamline and at the Elettra SYRMEP beamline.

-.. warning:: DXchange will drop support for Python 2 before 1 January 2020.
-For more information, visit https://python3statement.org/.

 Documentation
 -------------
 * http://dxchange.readthedocs.io